NaVorro Bowman: Coaching career

 On February 14, 2024, Bowman was named as the linebackers coach for the Los Angeles Chargers under new head coach Jim Harbaugh, who was his head coach for four seasons at San Francisco.

+On January 15, 2026, Bowman stepped down from the position in order to spend more time with his family.

 "NaVorro Bowman Rule"

 During the play where Bowman suffered his season-ending injury, Bowman stripped Seahawks' wide receiver Jermaine Kearse of the ball near the goal line, and appeared to take over possession.
 However, the officials ruled the ball to be in possession of the Seahawks.
 Under the instant replay conditions at the time, the officials were not permitted to take a second look.
 On March 26, 2014, team owners approved a change that would allow the referees to review the recovery of a loose ball.
 A similar proposal to allow coaches to question any recovery using one of their challenges was voted down.

 Personal life

 Bowman graduated from Penn State with a degree in crime, law, and justice.
 He speaks frequently by phone with former Nittany Lion linebacker LaVar Arrington.
 They first met during Arrington's stint with the Washington Redskins, when Bowman was playing at nearby Suitland High School.
 This friendship, along with their similarity in playing styles, has earned Bowman the nickname "LaVorro".

+Bowman's son, NaVorro Jr., is a high school basketball player ranked as a five-star recruit in the class of 2027, and has represented the United States under-17 national team in 2026.
+He is currently committed to play for the UConn Huskies.